dbca-wa/rOzCBI/README.md

   - [OpenDataKit](https://opendatakit.org/) forms to evaluate a burnt site.
-  - Helpers to calculate the GeoCBI from the burn grading field data.
+  - Helpers to calculate the OzCBI from the burn grading field data.
   - Instructions to get up and running with digital data capture and data anlysis.
   - Working examples of the entire data flow.